KevinFreistroffer/Pinecone_RAG_embedder/README.md

 Vector DB Integration: From that endpoint, call Pinecone (via its client SDK) to upsert embeddings—Pinecone is available in each cloud’s marketplace or via public API.

 Orchestration & Monitoring: Wire steps with Step Functions / Logic Apps / Cloud Workflows and monitor with CloudWatch / Monitor / Stackdriver.

+# This features reading and extracting text from a PDF, encode the extracted text and upsert them with metadata, to a Pinecone vector database.

+##Example record:
+`python
+{
+  "id": 1,
+  "values": ["A girl coughs."],
+  "metadata": {
+    "original_text": "A girl coughs"
+  }
+}
+`